Conflict / Asia-Pacific

 North Korea invaded South Korea, triggering a three-year war that killed approximately 3 million people and drew in US-led UN forces and Chinese troops before ending in a 1953 armistice — leaving no formal peace treaty.

-North Korean munitions and artillery pipeline to Russia, sustaining Russian attrition capacity in Ukraine through large-scale ammunition transfers that have.
+North Korean munitions and artillery pipeline to Russia, sustaining Russian attrition capacity in Ukraine and generating hard-currency inflows that fund DPRK.

-North Korean Kursk veterans, absorbed into Russian Ministry of Defence combat operations and providing Pyongyang with battlefield experience and coercive.
+North Korean Kursk veterans, absorbed into Russian Ministry of Defence combat operations as a force-multiplier exchange for technology transfer in drones.

 DPRK-Russia joint infrastructure apparatus, including the completed vehicular bridge, joint memorial museum, and bilateral friendship hospital.